Ronan-H/md5/overview.md

  * [References](#references)

 ## Introduction
 In the original version of this project, I implemented the MD5 algorithm in C, and proved it's accuracy using a suite of tests.
 In the rescoped version of this project, I have expanded on the implementation, adding command line options, and a cracking utility.
 In this document, I go into greater detail to describe the MD5 algorithm, and demonstrate how MD5 hashes can be cracked using the approaches of brute-force by trialing all the possible permutations of the input space, and lookup tables.
-I also explain how those approaches are infeasible for larger sizes of input, and break down both MD5 and those reversal algorithms to show the worst case time and space complexity when different approaches are used.
+I also explain how those approaches are infeasible for larger sizes of input, and break down both MD5 and those reversal algorithms to show the worst-case time and space complexity when different approaches are used.

 As part of this document being *"pitched at students  in  the  year  below"*, I have included some question and answer blocks.
 The question should be thought about before opening the answer and reading on.